project-undefined/.github/profile/README.md

 ### Why is the organization named "project undefined"?

-To emphasize our lack of branding, it's a feature.
+To emphasize our lack of application branding, it's a feature.

 ### Are you accepting contributors?